JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_3.md

 ## Throw it in the Blender!

-A fun function that `Javis` provides is the ability to blend colors together!
+A fun function that `Luxor` provides is the ability to blend colors together!
 To do so, let's modify the `draw_latex` function:

 ```julia